davidvalenteam/gitstats/README.md

 ## dotnet global tool

 The project is published at [NuGet](https://www.nuget.org/packages/GitStats/) as a global tool.
-To install and used it:
+To install and used it, used the command line:

 > dotnet tool install --global GitStats